 5 Reconnect the Control Unit to mains power and switch on.
 The unit must run for a minimum of 30 minutes to "warm up" before pressure testing commences.

 Leave the unit in a safe place during the warm up period.

-6 After the 30 minute 'warm up' period has elapsed, detach the internal air hose from the compressor (some force may be required) and replace with the air hose from the Pressure Test Equipment (for directly connection to the compressor).
+period has elapsed, detach the internal air hose from the compressor (some force may be required) and replace with the air hose from the Pressure Test Equipment (for directly connection to the compressor).
 Push the air hose firmly until it fully covers the connector.